4 months later, derecho damage lingers on eastern Ontario farms | CBC News

 "I don't have time on my side.
 It's working against me.
 Insurance company's got all the time in the world to pay out or figure out what they're going to do," Winfield said.

 He said if they don't push to arrange contractors independently of their insurance, they won't have a building by the end of the year.
-He hopes the insurance will cover it, but says that's a risk some people aren't willing to take.
+He hopes the insurance will cover it but said that's a risk some people aren't willing to take.

 He's disappointed the province didn't declare Ottawa eligible for the Disaster Recovery Assistance for Ontarians programs in the aftermath of the derecho.